A consolidated and accessible security proof for finite-size decoy-state quantum key distribution: Preliminaries

 \subsection{The 1-decoy state BB84 protocol}

 The \textit{1-decoy state protocol} \cite{Rusca18} described in Fig.~\ref{fig:protocol_description} is based on the original \textit{BB84 protocol} proposed by Bennett and Brassard \cite{Bennett84} and constitutes a slight variation of the \textit{2-decoy state protocol} \cite{LimCurtyWalenta14} in the sense that it only requires two intensity\footnote{More precisely, this denotes the mean photon number.
 Nevertheless, in the following we adhere to the name conventionally used in the literature.} levels $\mu_1, \mu_2$ for the state preparation instead of three.
-In this scenario, Alice and Bob are linked by a quantum channel as well as an authentic classical channel (see Ref.~\cite[Sec.~VII.A]{Portmann22} for how to construct an authentic channel).
+In this scenario, Alice and Bob are linked by a quantum channel as well as an authenticated classical channel (see Ref.~\cite[Sec.~VII.A]{Portmann22} for how to construct an authenticated channel).
 Their goal is to create a symmetric binary key that is unknown to a potential eavesdropper, Eve, who has access to both the quantum and classical channels.
 In order to generate a key, Alice sends signals encoded in weak coherent optical pulses that are in turn measured by Bob.
 In the so-called post-processing, the resulting bit strings are distilled into a secure key.

 The authenticity of the classical channel ensures that Eve cannot perform man-in-the-middle attacks by tampering with the channel (swapping, modifying, adding or removing messages).
-Although authentic, information transmitted over the classical channel is considered insecure as it can be read by Eve without Alice and Bob noticing.
-As such, in the following, it will be assumed that Eve has knowledge about all classical communications and that all messages exchanged during the post-processing are authentic, e.g. using authentication\cite{Wegman81, Stinson94, Portmann14}.
+Although authenticated, information transmitted over the classical channel is considered insecure as it can be read by Eve without Alice and Bob noticing.
+As such, in the following, it will be assumed that Eve has knowledge about all classical communications and that all messages exchanged during the post-processing are authenticated, e.g. using \cite{Wegman81, Stinson94, Portmann14}.

 Following the no-cloning theorem of quantum mechanics (see Refs.~\cite{Wootters82} and \cite[Box 12.1]{ChuangNielsen10} for a proof), the same principle does not apply to the quantum channel, where, even though Eve has access to the channel, her interference causes measurable disturbances.
 This is in turn taken into account during the privacy amplification step and allows Alice and Bob to estimate bounds for the correlation of their key with Eve's quantum system.
 These estimates are used in the privacy amplification, which shortens the key so as to arbitrarily reduce Eve's correlation with the final key.